 A: On serial interfaces, the network mask should be /30 (or 255.255.255.252 in dotted quad format).
 There is no point in using any other size of mask as there are only two hosts on such a link.
-A 255.255.252 address mask means 4 available host addresses, of which two are usable (the other two representing network and broadcast addresses).
+A 255.255.255.252 address mask means 4 available host addresses, of which two are usable (the other two representing network and broadcast addresses).

 - 12. Ethernet Connections.
 The Ethernet links between the routers will be made using cross-over RJ-45 cables these will directly connect the Ethernet ports on the two routers without the requirement for an Ethernet switch.
-IP subnets will be worked out between the Router Teams (again see the Addressing Plan).
-Don't make the mistake of assigning a /24 mask to the interface address there are only two hosts on the Ethernet connecting the two routers, so a /30 mask should be more than sufficient. - 13.
+IP subnets will again be taken from the Addressing Plan.
+Don't make the mistake of assigning a /24 mask to the interface address there are only two hosts on the Ethernet connecting the two routers, so a /30 mask should be entirely sufficient. - 13.
 Ping Test #1.
 Ping all physically connected subnets of the neighbouring routers.
 If the physically connected subnets are unreachable, consult with your neighbouring teams as to what might be wrong.
 Don't ignore the problem it may not go away.
 Use the following commands to troubleshoot the connection:

-'''

-show arp: Shows the Address resolution protocolshow interface <interface> <number> : Interface status and configurationshow ip interface: Brief summary of IP interface status and configuration
+show arp : Shows the Address resolution protocol show interface <interface> <</interface> number> : Interface status and configuration show ip interface : Brief summary of IP interface status and configuration

-'''

 14. Create Loopback Interfaces.
 Loopback interfaces will be used in this workshop for many things.
 These include generating routes (to be advertised) and configuring some BGP peerings.
-Each Router Team will use part of their IP address block for loopback interfaces.
+As discussed earlier in Step 10, we will use part of the allocated IP address block for loopback interfaces.
 Most ISPs tend to set aside a contiguous block of addresses for use by their router loopbacks.
 For example, if an ISP had 20 routers, they would need a /27 (or 32 host addresses) to provide a loopback address for each router.
-Here are suggestions for the network blocks each router team should use for loopback addresses (these lab notes assume these assignments in all examples):
+We have 14 routers in our lab - to be prudent and allow for growth, we will set aside a /27 (allows us 32 loopbacks) but only use 14 of them.
+The assigned loopback addresses are: